 The elephant skirted the step, eyeballing us as he carried on down the road towards the boom gate.

 Moses and I were upset – perhaps him more than me because the client who had fallen was one of his.

 He had probably frozen in his panic.
 “What is your excuse?”
 I asked the one who was standing next to him.
 “My wife is in the washrooms [probably oblivious to the fracas outside],” he replied.
 “I was waiting for her.”

 Fortunately, there were no casualties but for a few egos and perhaps Moses’s gratuity at the end of his tour.

 I turned my attention back to my group.
 The silent watchers union had doubled to its original size once more, and they tracked me with their eyes as I approached, as I did them, thinking: “It had been a close one for me and Moses.”

 While we knew there was an elephant and he and must have derived from my group’s behavior that it breached the boundary fence, there was no way we could have known how close it was.

 Silent … Watching … Waiting

-They, however, had a full view of the beast and just saw us on what could have been a collision course with the brute, and not a word of warning came from their lips.
-They stood there all throughout the debacle as they were now, silent … Watching … Waiting.
+They, however, had a full view of the beast and watched us on what could have been a collision course with a trip to the hospital – and not a word of warning came from their lips.
+They stood there all throughout the fiasco as they were now, silent … watching … waiting.